Studying Rapid Processing of Electrical and Chemical Signals in Individual Neurons

 Voltage Imaging

-The cellular mechanisms underlying complex brain functions such as cognition and locomotion require monitoring of membrane voltage at the cellular, circuit, and system levels.
-Seminal voltage-sensitive dye and calcium-sensitive dye imaging studies have demonstrated parallel detection of electrical activity across populations of interconnected neurons in a variety of preparations.
-The development of genetically encoded voltage indicators (GEVIs) holds a great promise for monitoring the formation and structure of neural ensembles.
-Compared with low-molecular-weight calcium and voltage indicators (dyes), the GEVI imaging approaches are: [1] cell type specific, [2] less invasive, [3] able to relate activity and anatomy, and [4] facilitate long-term recordings of individual cells' activities over weeks, thereby allowing direct monitoring of the emergence of learned behaviors and underlying circuit mechanisms.
-We explore the potential of novel approaches based on GEVIs and compare those to calcium imaging approaches.
+Understanding the cellular mechanisms governing complex brain functions, including cognition and locomotion, necessitates monitoring membrane voltage at the cellular, circuit, and system levels.
+Seminal studies using voltage-sensitive and calcium-sensitive dyes have showcased the parallel detection of electrical activity across interconnected neuron populations in various preparations.
+The advent of genetically-encoded voltage indicators (GEVIs) holds tremendous promise for monitoring the formation and structure of neural ensembles.
+Compared to low-molecular-weight calcium and voltage indicators (dyes), GEVI imaging approaches are cell type-specific, less invasive, able to relate activity and anatomy, and facilitate long-term recordings of individual cell activities over weeks.
+This capability allows direct monitoring of the emergence of learned behaviors and underlying circuit mechanisms.
+We explore novel approaches based on GEVIs and compare them with other imaging techniques, including calcium imaging and voltage-sensitive dye imaging.

 Srdjan D. Antic, M.D.